 Brands need to weigh up the trade-off between a rebrand achieving a ‘fresher’ image and the potential negative impact on top funnel KPIs.

-One brand we analysed changed every aspect of its branding back in June 2020, including the brand name, colour scheme, layout, font, and motif, as well as introducing a new visual system for merchandise and packaging.
+One brand we analyzed changed every aspect of its branding back in June 2020, including the brand name, color scheme, layout, font, and motif, as well as introducing a new visual system for merchandise and packaging.

 These extensive changes caused a monumental -25% fall in Brand Awareness.
 Despite the brand making a slow recovery over time, awareness is yet to recover to levels seen before the rebrand.
 A rebrand as drastic as this can potentially have a dramatic and lasting impact on top-funnel metrics.